 What are Solar Panels Made Of?

-Photovoltaic (PV) solar panels are made up of tons of solar cells.
-These solar cells are made up of silicon, like semiconductors.
+Solar photovoltaic (PV) panels are made up of many small solar cells.
+These solar pv cells are usually made up of silicon, like semiconductors.
 Due to the fact that solar panels are constructed with a positive layer and a negative layer, together they create an electric field, just like a battery does.

 How do Solar Panels Generate Electricity?